Abdul Aziz Hotak: Early life

 Abdul Aziz was born in a wealthy and politically connected family in the Kandahar area.
 His family had been involved in social and community services for many years.
-He was the son of Salim Khan and Nazo Tokhi (also known as "Nazo Anaa"), grandson of Karum Khan and great grandson of Ismail Khan, a descendant of Malikyar, the original head of the Hottaki or Hotaks.
-The Hottaki is an important branch of Ghilji, one of the main tribes among the Pashtun people.
+He was the son of Salim Khan and Nazo Tokhi (also known as "Nazo Anaa"), grandson of Karum Khan and great grandson of Ismail Khan, a descendant of Malikyar, the original head of the Hotaki or Hotaks.
+The Hotaki is an important branch of Ghilji, one of the main tribes among the Pashtuns.

 Hajji Amanullah Hottak reports in his book that the Ghilji tribe were the original residents of Ghor or Gherj.
 This tribe migrated later to obtain lands in southeastern Afghanistan and then grew in number in this region.

 In 1707, Kandahar was in a state of chaos due to it being fought over for control by the Shi'a Persian Safavids and the Sunni Moghuls of India.
 Mirwais Khan, a Sunni tribal chief whose influence with his fellow-countrymen made him an object of suspicion, was held as a political prisoner by the Safavid governor of the region, Gurgin Khan, and sent to the Safavids' court at Isfahan.
 He was later released and even allowed to meet regularly with the Shah, Sultan Husayn.
-Having ingratiated himself with the Safavid court, Mirwais sought and obtained permission to perform the pilgrimage to Mecca in the Ottoman empire.
+Having ingratiated himself with the Safavid court, Mirwais sought and obtained permission to perform the pilgrimage to Mecca in the Ottoman Empire.
 He had studied carefully all the military weaknesses of the Safavids while he spent time in their court.